This post may contain affiliate links, please see my disclosure policy for details.

 Some additional notes:

 • Be sure you use sea salt versus regular table salt.
 Table salt doesn't have the high levels of trace minerals, namely potassium and calcium, that sea salt does.
-Sea salt is potassium chloride which provides the essential potassium to the body.
+Sea salt is a source of potassium chloride which provides the essential potassium to the body.

 • You can use honey instead of white granulated sugar, but don't mix that in with the dry ingredients.
 Mix the honey in when you add the water.